gravitational/teleport/rfd/0029-account-lifecycle.md

 Please save these account recovery tokens for example.teleport.sh in a safe offline place.

-You can use each token once if you loose your second factor or a password.
+You can use each token once if you lose your second factor or a password.

 * tele-cosponsor-happening-moocher-undrilled-royal-depravity-frustrate-starting
 * tele-factoid-shorten-koala-explore-retinal-lazy-coauthor-brethren